TL;DR

 Key Contributions

-• Led UX strategy and journey mapping for over 27,000 users across complex IAM flows
+• Led UX strategy and journey mapping across complex IAM flows for multiple user types

 • Designed a unified user journey map consolidating multiple user types into a single system-wide artefact